rabiacrt/IstanbulGeziPlanim/README.md

-# IstanbulGeziPlanim 🌍
+# Istanbul Gezi Planim 🌍

-IstanbulGeziPlanim is a web application designed to help users discover must-see places in Istanbul.
+Istanbul Gezi Planim is a web application designed to help users discover must-see places in Istanbul.
 It provides an interactive guide that allows users to gather information, create personalized routes, and organize travel lists with ease.

 ## Key Features ✨